h1T3k/gnome-standalone/README.md

 After running these commands, you may also want to exit the terminal session to ensure the erasure takes effect.

+Lastly, if you want this on USB and not nvme, boot into a different machine, identify your target and source and execute:

+sudo ddrescue /dev/sdc1 /dev/sdd1 rescue-1.log
+sudo ddrescue /dev/sdc2 /dev/sdd2 rescue-2.log
+sudo ddrescue /dev/sdc3 /dev/sdd3 rescue-3.log

+Where sdc is the source and sdd is the target, you may be prompted to use --force with these commands.

 By the way, thanks for following along!